dnedbaylo/torcel/README.md

 ======

 torcel - Celery and Tornado integration that allows to call celery tasks in non-blocking, asynchronous aproach.
 The way it does it is via simple HTTP callback that is called from celery signal task_postrun.
-No IOLoop timeouts, no UNIX sockets, no custom broker connections and custom TaskProducer.
+Nothing special like polling via IOLoop timeouts, UNIX sockets, custom broker connections or custom TaskProducer is used.
 Plain simple HTTP callback.

 Usage